fpicarras/FarmSENSE/README.md

 # FarmSENSE

-FarmSENSE is an innovative sensor system designed to monitor and optimize agricultural conditions and crop status in real-time.
+FarmSENSE, "Farm Sensor System for Environmental and Crop Evaluation", is an innovative sensor system designed to monitor and optimize agricultural conditions and crop status in real-time.
 This project aims to provide valuable insights for farmers, enabling data-driven decision-making and increased efficiency in agricultural operations.

 ## Features